Unity-Technologies/Graphics/com.unity.render-pipelines.universal/Documentation~/customize/blit-overview.md

 Avoid using the [CommandBuffer.Blit](https://docs.unity3d.com/2022.1/Documentation/ScriptReference/Rendering.CommandBuffer.Blit.html) API in URP projects.

-The [CommandBuffer.Blit](https://docs.unity3d.com/2022.1/Documentation/ScriptReference/Rendering.CommandBuffer.Blit.html) API is the legacy API.
-It implicitly runs extra operations related to changing states, binding textures, and setting render targets.
-Those operations happen under the hood in SRP projects and are not transparent to the user.

 The API has compatibility issues with the URP XR integration.
 Using `cmd.Blit` might implicitly enable or disable XR shader keywords, which breaks XR SPI rendering.

 The [CommandBuffer.Blit](https://docs.unity3d.com/2022.1/Documentation/ScriptReference/Rendering.CommandBuffer.Blit.html) API is not compatible with `NativeRenderPass` and `RenderGraph`.